kubos/kubos/docs/mission-dev/flight-ready.rst

 1. Build the flight linux image, including any core and/or hardware services you need for your mission.
 2. Load the flight image onto the spacecraft.
-3. Build the recovery and upgrade rootfs images.
+3. Verify that the recovery and upgrade processes work as expected.
-4. Load them into the recovery and upgrade partitions.

 Prepare Services
 ----------------